fkie-cad/Logprep/README.md

 Details about the rule language and how to write rules for the processors can be found in the [rule configuration documentation](https://logprep.readthedocs.io/en/latest/configuration/rules.html).

-## Getting Started

-For installation instructions see: https://logprep.readthedocs.io/en/latest/installation.html For execution instructions see: https://logprep.readthedocs.io/en/latest/user_manual/execution.html

-### Reload the Configuration

-A `config_refresh_interval` can be set to periodically and automatically refresh the given configuration.
-This can be useful in case of containerized environments (such as Kubernetes), when pod volumes often change on the fly.

-If the configuration does not pass a consistency check, then an error message is logged and Logprep keeps running with the previous configuration.
-The configuration should be then checked and corrected on the basis of the error message.

 ## Documentation

 The documentation for Logprep is online at https://logprep.readthedocs.io/en/latest/ or it can